grafana/agent/docs/sources/static/set-up/install-agent-macos.md

 1. Edit `$(brew --prefix)/etc/grafana-agent/config.yml` and add the configuration blocks for your specific telemetry needs.
 Refer to [Configure Grafana Agent]({{< relref "../configuration/" >}}) for more information.

+{{% admonition type="note" %}}
+To send your data to Grafana Cloud, set up Grafana Agent using the Grafana Cloud integration.
+Refer to [how to install an integration](/docs/grafana-cloud/data-configuration/integrations/install-and-manage-integrations/) and [macOS integration](/docs/grafana-cloud/data-configuration/integrations/integration-reference/integration-macos-node/).
+{{%/admonition %}}

 ## Starting Grafana Agent

 1. Open a terminal and run the following command to start Grafana Agent: